 Subscribing to an event also creates a coupling between two objects (the event source, and the event sink).
 You need to ensure that the event sink unsubscribes from the event source when no longer interested in events.

-The language design for events targets these goals.
+The language design for events targets these goals:

-First, enable very minimal coupling between an event source and an event sink.
+Enable very minimal coupling between an event source and an event sink.
 These two components may not be written by the same organization, and may even be updated on totally different schedules.

-Secondly, it should be very simple to subscribe to an event, and to unsubscribe from that same event.
+It should be very simple to subscribe to an event, and to unsubscribe from that same event.

-And finally, event sources should support multiple event subscribers.
+Event sources should support multiple event subscribers.
 It should also support having no event subscribers attached.

 You can see that the goals for events are very similar to the goals for delegates.
 That's why the event language support is built on the delegate language support.

-Language Support for Events
+Language support for events

 The syntax for defining events, and subscribing or unsubscribing from events is an extension of the syntax for delegates.